 - Musty odors can be a sign of hidden mold growth.

 - Musty odors can permeate through flooring and walls.
-Where you detect the odors may not be wear the mold is.
+Where you detect the odors may not be where the mold is.

 Unexplained Allergies Caused by Mold: